jamiehollern/eventbrite_api/README.txt

 Installation
 ------------
 Please note, these instructions to not contain full instructions on how to setup your Eventbrite account.
-Seeting up an eventbrite account is fairly straight forward, check the eventbrite website, http://www.eventbrite.com/, for more information.
+Setting up an eventbrite account is fairly straight forward, check the eventbrite website, http://www.eventbrite.com/ for more information.

 Eventbrite API can be installed like any other Drupal module -- place it in the modules directory for your site and enable it on the 'admin/build/modules' page.
-Ensure you also have the dependent modules installed, libraries, date_popup, entity and views
+Ensure you also have these dependent modules
+installed: libraries, date_popup, entity and views.

-You will also need to download the eventbrite php library from GitHub, https://github.com/eventbrite/eventbrite.php and unpack it in the sites/all/libraries folder.
+You will also need to download the eventbrite php library from GitHub.
+This can be done with Drush using the command "drush eventbrite-php".
+For manual install download it from https://github.com/eventbrite/eventbrite.php and unpack it in the sites/all/libraries folder.
 Rename the unpacked folder eventbrite.
 You should delete the examples folder in the eventbrite library.
 Remember that libraries are case sensitive, so ensure the file is named in lower case "eventbrite.php".